freeCodeCamp/freeCodeCamp/guide/english/javascript/tutorials/javascript-for-loops-explained/index.md

         code block to be executed
     }

-[initialization] is executed before the loop (the code block) starts.
+The [initialization] is executed before the loop (the code block) starts.

-[condition] defines the condition for running the loop (the code block).
+The [condition] defines the condition for running the loop (the code block).

-[final-expression] is executed each time after the loop (the code block) has been executed.
+The [final-expression] is executed each time after the loop (the code block) has been executed.

 ## Example in JavaScript: